MoFawzy999/Social-Media-js-project/README.md

 # Social-Media-js-project
-Social-Media feed page with comment , like and post features  using HTML-CSS-JS
+Social-Media feed page with create posts and do comments-likes features on posts using HTML-CSS-JS